JosBogan/sei-project-2/readme.md

 ## Extra Functionality

-Users are able to click on any of the asteroids displayerd and a popup will show with some randomly generated stats about the distance of that object to earth.
+Users are able to click on any of the asteroids displayed and a popup will show with some randomly generated stats about the distance of that object to earth.

-## Process

-There were many